 EWS API: https://www.microsoft.com/en-us/download/details.aspx?id=42951

-Make sure to change the YourAdminUsername to the account you wish to use for the folder fix script!
+Make sure to change the YourAdminUsername to the account you wish to use to run the folder fix script.

 Assign the impersonation role with a Global Admin account.: